Fulfix/My-web-site/README.md

 - Replace "your_minecraft_server_ip" with the IP address of your Minecraft server in the start_server.sh script.
 This script is responsible for starting the Minecraft server.

-## Removing Super User (su) Password:

-- To allow your script to start the Minecraft server without entering a password, you need to modify the sudoers file.